nspcc-dev/neofs-spec/README.md

 ## Build using docker
 The easiest way to build is by using docker.

-* Compile the specification paper using `make docker_build`
+* Compile the specification paper using `make docker/pdf`
 * Output will be generated as `output/neofs-spec-<revision>.pdf`

-You can build docker image locally with `make docker_image`
+You can build docker image locally with `make image`

 ## How to contribute
 If you know NeoFS technology and want to contribute, feel free to directly